 About this Document

-Deliverable 6.1 is of type “P”, i.e. a program.
+Deliverable 6.2 is of type “P”, i.e., a program.
 This document provides a description of this program.
 The actual source code described in this document has been made available to all project members.
-A zipped version of the current code and all data necessary to run it has been uploaded to the member area of the project’s website in /Deliverables /Month 18/WP6/source code/.
+A zipped version of the current code and all data necessary to run it has been uploaded to the member area of the project’s website in /Deliverables /Month 36/WP6/source code/.
 The code can also be found in the Transduction Layer github repository at https://github.com/hltfbk/Excitement-Transduction-Layer , which is currently accessible to all WP6 developers and to relevant WP7 developers.

 Introduction to the Transduction Layer